team-re-verb/RE-VERB/README.md

 * We had problems with training on the AMI corpus so we used the TIMIT corpus for the model provided.

 * We plan to train again on the [VoxCeleb 1 and 2](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) datasets which contain a lot more data and hopefully improve feature extraction

+* We want to add integration with a speech-to-text service and transcribe the created segments